initia-labs/movevm/precompile/modules/minitia_stdlib/doc/dispatchable_fungible_asset.md

 to customize the logic for withdraw and deposit operations.
 For example:

 - Deflation token: a fixed percentage of token will be destructed upon transfer.
-- Transfer allowlist: token can only be transfered to addresses in the allow list.
+- Transfer allowlist: token can only be transferred to addresses in the allow list.
 - Predicated transfer: transfer can only happen when some certain predicate has been met.
 - Loyalty token: a fixed loyalty will be paid to a designated address when a fungible asset transfer happens